MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/About/about_PSResourceGet.md

 # about_PSResourceGet

 ## Short description
-Describes how to use version 3.x of the PowerShellGet module.
+Describes how to use version 0.9.0-rc1 of the **Microsoft.PowerShell.PSResourceGet** module.

 ## Long description